geomagpy/MARTAS/README.md

 #### During installation of pip packages dependency problems are occuring

-If you observe such problems (problems occured in the past with matplotlib, numpy and/or scipy) then it is advisable to install the recommended packages for your system.
+If you observe such problems (problems occured in the past with matplotlib, numpy and/or scipy) then it is advisable to install the recommended packages for your system using apt instead of pip.
 Please remove the pip packages (pip remove..) and install system packages using e.g. sudo apt install python3-scipy

-#### I want to send out data periodically from ma MARTAS acquisition machine using FTP or similar.
+#### I want to send out data periodically from a MARTAS acquisition machine using FTP or similar.
 Is this easily possible?

 use app/senddata.py within crontab: